microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user_list_contactfolders.md

 # List contactFolders

-Get the contact folder collection from the Contacts folder.
+Get the contact folder collection in the default Contacts folder of the signed-in user.
 ### Prerequisites
 One of the following **scopes** is required to execute this API:
 *Contacts.Read; Contacts.ReadWrite*